I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "I don't think I look that good when working a bo," Ron muttered as Bonnie leaped up, catching a lot of air, twisting, and bringing the bo down with impressive strength.

 "Trust me, you don't," Shego remarked.

 "You're not even looking at her work.
-You're watching her ass," the blonde male accused Shego.
+You're watching her ass," he accused Shego.

-The former thief did not argue that point.
-She silently admitted that her mother did a good job coaching Bonnie.
+Shego did not argue that point.
+She silently admitted her mother did a good job coaching Bonnie.
 Isabel obviously did not take away any points that Bonnie learned or try to add some of her own style into the routine.
 The whole thing was all Bonnie.

 Bonnie took a bow and trotted out of the ring.
 Shego, Kim, and Yori then made their way down to the ring to say a few opening words.
 They made sure to keep it brief, for their students' sake.
 After that, Ron announced the next routine.
 The weekend event was underway!

 "Shona, when you put together a show, you really put together a show!"
 Victoria declared as the hall emptied out after the first day of the tournament.
 The Han and Go families stuck around to talk to the event organizers.

 "I didn't do shit for this thing except give over a debit card and show up for today.
 You want to praise people…" Shego pointed to Kim and Yori.
 "Go at them until your throat is sore.
 This was all their hard work."

 "Hey!
 I helped, too!"
 Ron pointed out with a grin.
 His family had shown up, but had to leave once everything was over to make it to another engagement.
 They had praised Yori earlier.